If you would like personalized training or need more information about how to ride the bus or train, please contact a Customer Advocate.

 Northstar stations have ramps that allow easier boarding for customers using wheelchairs.
 Since there is a gap between the platform and the train, the conductor will assist you in boarding.

-A note about wheelchairs
+A note about mobility devices

 By ADA* definition, a wheelchair is a mobility aid belonging to any class of three or four-wheeled devices, usable indoors, designed for and used by individuals with mobility limitations, whether operated manually or powered.
+These devices include scooters and Segways.

 When possible, for the safety of the occupant, occupants of scooter-type wheelchairs will be asked to transfer from the scooter to a vehicle seat.